Surreal number: Outline of construction

+1 and 0 is 1/2; between 0 and -1 is -1/2.

 Different subsets may end up defining the same number: and may define the same number even if L ≠ L′ and R ≠ R′.
 (A similar phenomenon occurs when rational numbers are defined as quotients of integers: 1/2 and 2/4 are different representations of the same rational number.)
 Each surreal number is an equivalence class of representations of the form that designate the same number, noting that each equivalence class is a proper class rather than a set.